 A few notable exceptions are Starwood Preferred Guest as it gives you a 1:1 transfer ratio for most of its airline partners and Marriott’s Hotel + Air packages.
 As Starwood and Marriott continue to integrate their programs, it is still going to be worth it to transfer these points to airline miles, but the details will change somewhat.

-These are our personal favorite.
+These are our personal favorite points.
 Bank points include programs like Chase Ultimate Rewards, Citi ThankYou, and American Express Membership Rewards.
 These points can be used for anything from cash back to paid travel.
 Alternatively, they can be transferred to your airline miles of choice.
 For example, Chase Ultimate Rewards points can be transferred to United MileagePlus or redeemed for a trip to Europe.

 We like bank points because of their flexibility.
 They let you keep your options open and redeem for sweet spots on different airline award charts.